Adventure Creates Courage

 Sam is a kid who loves to climb mountains with his dad.
 Each rock face they scale is one more chance to get to the top, look out over the world, holler, “Whoop!” and give out high fives.
 He’s been doing this since he was three-years-old.

 But to dad, Joe, their tandem climbs each have a different purpose.
 Each mountain is intended to be another challenge that Sam will learn to overcome.
 Joe is banking each ascent, creating a stash of victories upon which Sam can make withdrawals throughout his life, so he can not only climb a few mountains, but move a few too.

-As the mountain peaks have gotten higher, and the inclines have gotten steeper, Sam’s interest and abilities have grown by well-secured leaps and bounds.
+As the mountain peaks get higher, and the inclines steeper, Sam’s interest and abilities keep growing by well-secured leaps and bounds.
 His little-boy body pushes and pulls ever higher, reaching summits well beyond his years, where Joe finds he is always eager for more.
-Last summer, Sam took on Lost Arrow Spire, a spectacular, master-climbers-only, three pitch climb that starts 2,500 feet above Yosemite Valley in California.